Samihamer1/Hollow-Knight-Soul-Paladin/ReadMe.md

 # Soul_Paladin

 The Soul Warrior has been training.
-Attacks have been modified, sped up, and one new attack was added.
+Attacks have been modified and sped up.